Boris Naumovich Ginsburg: Work

 Boris Ginsburg was inspired not only by the literary works of the Great Kobzar, but also by his tragic destiny.
 It resulted in the creation of printed lithographs reflecting the most dramatic moments from the poet's life, when he was exiled by court order to a distant military outpost and banned from writing and drawing.
 To some degree it was reminiscent of the events in Boris Ginsburg's own life.
 In the artist's private archive there is a small notebook with sketches of numerous searches for various characters from T. Shevchenko's poems.
 The only completed works were created for the poems "The Owl" and "The Neophyte".
 The illustrations to Lesya Ukrainka's poems "The Sinner" and "In the Catacombs" are imbued with the unvanquished spirit.
 It's no coincidence that of all her poems the artist chose the ones with main themes of strong spirit, freedom or striving to break out of slavish submission even by paying the ultimate price of one's own life.
 These were the last works in Boris Ginsburg artistic career.

-"It is very difficult to make people, who did not know Boris, his inner world, fine sense of humour, cheerful laughter and secret sorrow in his eyes, encyclopaedic knowledge, complete and utter helplessness in day to day life and constant process of creative search to understand.
+In her memoirs, Boris Ginsburg's widow Zoya Davydovna Gingburg, wrote that "It is very difficult to make people, who did not know Boris, his inner world, fine sense of humour, cheerful laughter and secret sorrow in his eyes, encyclopaedic knowledge, complete and utter helplessness in day-to-day life and constant process of creative search to understand.
 It is a complicated task, but it is also my duty, so I will try."
-It was an introduction to the memoirs written by Boris Ginsburg's widow Zoya Davydovna Ginsburg.
-It was exclusively due to her efforts, her amazing charm and energy (despite her quite advanced years) that the name of Boris Ginsburg was brought back from oblivion.
-She became the main instigator and organizer of three personal exhibitions (1964, 2010, 2013), the author and sponsor in creating an album dedicated to the artist life's work "Boris Ginsburg, A Bright Light of a Short Life."
-Zoya Davydovna also wrote the most touching chapter of this book: recollections of their youth, which are paramount to coming close to understanding the work and personality of Boris Ginsburg, feel his living presence, hear his words, comprehend his ideas, share his emotions and joy brought on by first success.

-These were the first steps of his creative life, such a promising beginning ...
+Zoya Ginsburg organized three posthumous exhibitions of Ginsburg's work (1964, 2010, 2013) and sponsored the creation of an album dedicated to the artist life's work "Boris Ginsburg, A Bright Light of a Short Life."

 In one of the letters to his parents he wrote: "It started snowing a little today, you could see through the window that the street was already white.
 The day flew by, tomorrow once again business to attend to, work.
-I couldn’t say anything definite about work though; everything is still at a very early stage, I don’t even know which one of my numerous ideas to choose.
+I couldn't say anything definite about work though; everything is still at a very early stage, I don't even know which one of my numerous ideas to choose.
 There are plenty of sketches; plenty of themes, there are things to work on ..."
 (November 4, 1962).